Cardiff School of Technologies>Courses>Robotics and Artificial Intelligence - MSc/PgD/PgC

 Entry Requirements & How to Apply

-Applicants should have an Honours degree at least 2:2 or its equivalent in a relevant area e.g. Robotics, Artificial intelligence, Computer Science, Information Systems, Mathematics or an appropriate Engineering specialism.
+Applicants should have an Honours degree at least 2:2 or its equivalent in a relevant area, e.g., Robotics, Artificial intelligence, Computer Science, Information Systems, Mathematics or an appropriate Engineering specialism.

 Relevance shall be determined by the Programme Director with reference to the applicant’s transcript, and, if required, via an interview.
+Other disciplines will be considered on a case-by-case basis.

 Equivalence shall be determined by: